 This month’s FoodSpark takes inspiration from the upcoming STL Design Week to gather participants to think about how chance connections become starting points for innovating ideas.
 We'll discuss how we might use our combined skills, interests, and networks to create great ideas for the city.

 Come listen to stories collected as part of the United Story: Ferguson Beyond Today collaborative digital media project and participate in a group discussion where we'll share your own thoughts on how individuals' perspectives and voices can collectively combine to create a diverse united story.

 We're sparking ideas about...INDEPENDENCE.
 We're gathering for conversation surrounding what it means to be "independent."
 How do we ease the discomfort of doing things on our own?
 Does St. Louis need more fun events we can attend solo?
 Does being "independent" as an adult freak you out (like it does us)?

-This month, FoodSpark is teaming up with Williams and Associates, Inc. (Minority Health STL) as we take on the intersectionality of sexual identity and health.
-You can be sure to expect an awesome time, including:
+Teaming up with Williams and Associates, Inc. (Minority Health STL) Team FoodSpark will discuss the intersectionality of sexual identity and health.

 Since August 9th, the St. Louis region has gathered to organize actions and responses to the shooting deaths of young people like Michael Brown and Vonderrit Myers in our community.
 Ferguson FoodSpark: 6 Months Of... will gather with Ferguson (Feb 8 at Greater St. Marks Church) and Shaw community members (Feb 22 at the Word at Shaw) to share artifacts from the past six months, reflect on the progress made thus far, and spark actions that will take us through the next six months toward August 9, 2015.